edidayoung/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Day 1 - [Edidayoung]
+# #100DaysOfCode Log - Round 1 Day 1 - [Edidayoung]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [September 26, Friday, 2025].

-## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Starting to build a new CRUD(ToDo) app today Using JavaScript.
+Check log.md for status.

 ### R1D2